zionsg/status/README.md

           drop event.
 It is not known if the page will freeze if `DragEvent.dataTransfer.files` is accessed instead.
     + `sending`: Browser sends the files to a backend server, typically via a HTTP request to an API endpoint.
+Browser tab and session must not be closed at this stage.
 The XMLHttpRequest progress event may be used to track the progress for this stage.
 The Fetch API currently does not support progress events.
     + `storing`: Backend server stores the files on a storage system, typically the local filesystem or remote cloud storage.
-It should not be assumed that each file will be stored successfully hence it would be good to have progress updates for this stage as well.
+Browser tab and session may be closed at this stage.
+It should not be assumed that each file will be stored successfully hence it would be good to have progress updates for this stage as well, e.g. via progress callbacks from the storage system.

 ## Workflow
 - `briefed`: Informed via message or email.